Feliphegomez/digital-members/readme.txt

 * BUG FIX: No longer sending an "error canceling the subscription" email when subscriptions are cancelled from Stripe.
 * BUG FIX: Fixed issue where TwoCheckout orders were not correctly updating the TOS consent data.
 (Thanks, Charl P. Botha)
 * BUG FIX: Fixed issue where privacy function weren't defaulting to $current_user correctly.
 In practice, we were always passing a user_id anyway.
 * BUG FIX/ENHANCEMENT: Changed the confirmation message to use wpautop instead of apply_filters('the_content').
-If you were relying on shortcodes or other content that required that filter, you use add_filter('pmpro_level_description', 'the_content') to revert this for your site.
+If you were relying on shortcodes or other content that required that filter, you use add_filter('dmrfid_level_description', 'the_content') to revert this for your site.
 * BUG FIX/ENHANCEMENT: Using the strict parameter of sanitize_user when getting usernames.
 This will prevent some special characters from being used in usernames at checkout.
 This is inline with WP core and other plugins.
 (Thanks, David Cervantes Caballero)
 * ENHANCEMENT: Added a breakdown of orders at each price point to the Sales Report widget
 * ENHANCEMENT: Showing the Stripe version we use on the Payment Settings page.
 * ENHANCEMENT: Updated Copyright date and GPLv2 link in license.txt.

 = 1.9.5.3 - 2018-06-26 =
-* BUG FIX: The pmpro_ipnhandler_extend_memberships function actually needed use $user_id instead of $current_user.
+* BUG FIX: The dmrfid_ipnhandler_extend_memberships function actually needed use $user_id instead of $current_user.

 = 1.9.5.2 - 2018-06-26 =
 * BUG FIX: Fixed compatibility with Theme My Login version 7.
 (Thanks, Jeff Farthing)
-* BUG FIX: Fixed missing $current_user bug in pmpro_ipnhandler_level_extend_memberships function.
+* BUG FIX: Fixed missing $current_user bug in dmrfid_ipnhandler_level_extend_memberships function.
 (Thanks, Anne)

 = 1.9.5.1 - 2018-06-08 =
 * BUG FIX: Fixed issue with the PayPal IPN Handler where existing users checking out for a new level would sometimes have their membership and new subscription cancelled.